This article includes links to our travel partners at TripAdvisor, where you can read traveller reviews, book tours and plan your visit to Dublin.

 Guinness Storehouse

-If you are a Guinness fan, you cannot miss the chance to see the official home of the world’s most famous stout.
+If you are a Guinness fan, you cannot miss seeing the official home of the world’s most famous stout.
 Learn about the life of its creator, Arthur Guinness, enjoy the self-guided tour, check out the tasting room, and get a refreshing pint of Guinness while admiring the view from the terrace of the building.

 - Plan your visit: Visit TripAdvisor for more information about visiting the Guinness Storehouse, book a tour or read traveller reviews.